 She may only intervene in an ongoing process or review a decision when all internal Mila channels, mechanisms, processes, and resources have been exhausted.

-For any admissible complaint, the Ombudsman may conduct an investigation and intervene with persons likely to be able to contribute to the resolution of the situation.
-To this end, she has access to all documents and information she may require and may make recommendations to the concerned parties or authorities at the end of an investigation.
+For any admissible complaint, the Ombudsman may conduct an investigation and intervene with stakeholders and decision-makers likely to be able to contribute to the resolution of the situation.
+To this end, she has access to all documents and information she may require for the investigation and may make recommendations to the concerned stakeholders and decision-makers at the end of an investigation.

 The Ombudsman’s mission is to provide an independent, impartial and judgment-free space for Mila members to voice concerns or issues they feel are unfair and unjust, or if they are the victims of injustice, misconduct, or a violation of their rights.